Public Facilities and Utilities

 Public surveys and focus group interviews revealed resident and business owners concerns about adequate electrical capacity and reliability.
 They cited frequent power outages as the key concern.
 In early 2020, the Village commissioned an updated study of the electrical system, examining issues such as reliability, capacity and future upgrades.
 The results of this study are expected to detail recommended long-term improvements and associated costs.

-In the meantime, future commercial, industrial and residential new construction should be evaluated based on anticipated electrical demand, so that the new developments do not negatively impact the existing network and customer base.
+In the meantime, future commercial, industrial and residential new construction should be evaluated based on anticipated electrical demand so that new developments do not negatively impact the existing network and customer base.

 Fortunately, the Village does not have a combined sanitary and storm system; they are separate infrastructure systems.
 However, the Village is dealing with the effects of aging infrastructure, particularly storm water infiltration, into the sanitary sewer system.
 Water infiltration during significant rain events causes a spike in the amount of water sent to the wastewater treatment plant, occasionally exceeding its processing capacity.
 In wetter months, the plant treats approximately 880,000 GPD, compared to 300,000 GPD during dryer summer months.